SSpzcee/Asunder-PHB/phb/md/oneup.md

 It's hard to track you when you move, almost as if you can turn your own inertia on and off at will\!

 Your movement speed is increased by 20%, and Shunshin has no Chakra Exhaustion cost (though retains its normal Speed).
-Whenever you successfully dodge, you may move as many yards as if you'd taken a Speed 4 move action.
+Whenever you successfully dodge, you may use the speed of your dodge and move that IC in any direction.

 Upgrades Into: Exceptionally Fast